 c.
 Any information to the current level of surgical skills and equipment in the department that is relevant to the proposed goals in the application

 - A clear and objective description of the benefits of the proposed travelling mentorship to the region

 - A tentative plan for implementation of the benefits to the region

 - Current CV of the applicant (mentee)

 - Current CV of the proposed mentor

-- An emailed letter sent directly to email@example.com from the proposed mentor at the hosting institution indicating that the mentor can meet the goals stated by the mentee and is committed to providing ongoing mentorship in achieving those goals
+- A letter from the proposed mentor at the hosting institution indicating that the mentor can meet the goals stated by the mentee and is committed to providing ongoing mentorship in achieving those goals

 - An emailed letter from the head of the department of head of the institution (of the mentee) confirming commitment to provision of health care to women diagnosed with gynecological cancer in support of the applicant's request.